hnjw-png/restaurante.el.wueon/README.md

 The page will be color coordinated with a brown background (representing the color of food)

-The website is responsive and changes accordning to screen sizes.
+The website is responsive and changes according to screen sizes.

 The target audience is new customers, and returning ones of all ages.
 This is a family friendly restaurant, and will attract people interested in homemade chilean cuisine.